-Units of Service are the most critical element of the program budget for the Fixed Price conOther Revenue Sources
+Units of Service are the most critical element of the program budget for the FFSNNR contract and may be necessary as well for Fixed Rate contract depending on the Statement of Work.

+Other Revenue Sources

-Contractor shall determine and claim revenues from all other applicable sources other than the County as reimbursement for the cost of services rendered to clients pursuant to this Contract and in compliance with all applicable rules and regulations.
+Contractor shall determine and claim revenues from all other applicable sources other than the County as reimbursement for the cost of services rendered to clients pursuant to this Agreement and in compliance with all applicable rules and regulations.
 For further guidance, please refer to SUDPOH and COSD BHS Drug Medi-Cal Organizational Providers Billing Manual.